spinnaker/spinnaker.io/content/en/docs/guides/user/plugins-users/_index.md

 1. [Delete](https://spinnaker.io/reference/halyard/commands/#hal-plugins-delete) the plugin by executing `hal plugins delete <unique-plugin-id>`.
 1. Restart Spinnaker

-## List, edit, and delete repositories

-See the command [reference](/docs/reference/halyard/commands/#hal-plugins-repository) to list, edit, or delete repositories.

 ## Add a Deck proxy to Gate

 If your plugin has a Deck component, you need to configure a `deck-proxy` so Gate knows where to find the plugin.